abdulsattar0617/project2/README.md

-# Simple Project
+# New Project
-This project is created from local area.
+This project was created from local system.
+Created by Abdul Sattar.